truist/reveal.js/thailand.md

 ## Reflections

-Scuba diving is incredible.
+Scuba diving is incredible!
 But no picture can ever do it justice.
 So I don't really even mind not having taken any.

 (If you really want a picture, [try these](https://www.chaloklum-diving.com/dive-trips/sail-rock/).)